schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 just the frame number.
   * **Prefix/Suffix:** Prefix or suffix of the filenames, if they have one.
 * **Output Image:** Dropbox to select the output image type (8-, 16-, or 32-bit).
+* **Save by Frames?:** If checked, the plugin will save each frame's stack separately.
+The stacks will be named by their frame number.
+  * **Save Directory** Prompt to select the directory in which to save the stacks.
+A new folder named `Stacks` is created in this directory, and all stacks are saved in that folder.
 * **Image Directory:** Prompt to select the folder containing all z-plane folders.

-After all of the inputs are entered, the plugin will construct and show the corresponding hyperstack.
+After all of the inputs are entered, the plugin will construct the corresponding hyperstack or save each frame's stack under the specified directory.
 If an image is not found, the plugin will show a message containing the z value and frame number of the missing image, along with the filepath that the program attempted to open.
 The plugin will then abort.
 This plugin retrieves the proper height and width from the currently open image.

 ## Wiener Filter

 This plugin implements the Wiener deconvolution method, which amounts to dividing out the PSF in Fourier space.
-The plugin assumes that the image to be deconvolved is currently open.
-This image can either be a 4D hyperstack (if deconvolving in time), or a single 3D image.
-There are 10 inputs:
+The plugin can either deconvolve the currently open image or all images in a specified directory.
+The plugin will work with 4D hyperstacks and 3D stacks.
+There are 14 inputs:
 * **Output Image:** Dropbox to select the output image type (8-, 16-, or 32-bit).
 * **Invert Images?:** If checked, the plugin will invert the blurred image and PSF before deconvolving.
 The result and original image are both inverted again after deconvolution.